aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

   }
 ---

-## Why long context is so important?
+## Why long context is so hard?

-Handling long contexts is one of the main challenges for large language models.
-Current LLMs are limited by context length; for example, BERT has a 1024-token context window.
+Handling long contexts is one of the main challenges for large language models (LLMs).
+Current LLMs are limited by their context length; for example, BERT-based models typically have a context window of 512 tokens, while standard GPT-3 models can handle around 2048 tokens.
+GPT-4 offers two versions: one with a context window of 8,192 tokens and another with an extended window of 32,768 tokens (32K tokens).

+Most LLMs, such as GPT and BERT, are built on the Transformer architecture, which relies on a self-attention mechanism.
+This mechanism compares each token in the input sequence to every other token, resulting in quadratic complexity in terms of both memory usage and computational cost.

-Not only is the ability to process long contexts constrained by computational limitations, but it also introduces higher complexity.
-Long sentences often contain complex language structures that are difficult even for humans to understand.
-This phenomenon is particularly common in legal and financial texts. for instance,
+In addition to computational constraints, processing long contexts also increases complexity.
+Long sentences often contain intricate language structures that are challenging even for humans to interpret, a phenomenon particularly evident in domains such as legal and financial texts.

-## W
+## Long Context in training

 <!---
 ## Citations